-In this example we’ll be defining two methods, the
+In this example we’ll be defining two functions, the

-index() method which will return a very simple
+index() function, which will return a very simple

 index.html file, and a

-print_message() method which will be wrapped in an
+print_message() function which will be wrapped in an

 message and when these events occur it will then act upon said events.

 If you were now to run this, as long as no other process is running on port